The Cheap Eats Guide to Rome

 Pastificio Guerra

 This pasta shop is well known in Rome for offering a great deal, so expect a line.
 They serve only two pasta dishes each day, and these pasta dishes are always €4.50 per plate.
-If you eat in house they’ll typically offer a complimentary glass of wine or water.
+If you enjoy your meal in-house they’ll typically offer a complimentary glass of wine or water.
 They’re pretty good at what they do, and although some flavors are better than others, if you’re in the area and hungry, it’s worth a visit.
 The queue seems to typically move quite fast too.

 Via della Croce, 8